 Even if a contractor is busy, it may be worth the wait because if they are in high demand it usually means they have a lot of clients due to their promising work.
 So don’t hire someone simply because they are available, waiting a few weeks may make all the difference between something that you love!

-Most contractors have worked on projects before, don’t be afraid to ask them for references of their past work or for a portfolio.
-Most reputable contractors will provide you pictures of designs from previous projects, if they don’t have one or have just started their work as a contract, don’t fret yet.
+Most tile contractors have worked on travertine projects before, don’t be afraid to ask them for references of their past work or for a portfolio.
+Most reputable flooring contractors will provide you pictures of designs from previous projects, if they don’t have one or have just started their work as a contract, don’t fret yet.
 But make sure you are showed something before the project begins to ensure that you aren’t getting cheated.
 At Texas Travertine, we want to ensure that your project is exactly how you want it, so ask us for recommendations on contractors or project ideas!

 Benefits of Using Travertine